torvalds/linux/Documentation/kbuild/kconfig-language.rst

 respectively for calculations).
 A menu entry becomes visible when its expression evaluates to 'm' or 'y'.

-There are two types of symbols: constant and non-constant symbols.
+There are two types of symbols: constant and yesn-constant symbols.
 Non-constant symbols are the most common ones and are defined with the 'config' statement.
 Non-constant symbols consist entirely of alphanumeric characters or underscores.